purrsad/purrsad/README.md

 I'm driven by a desire to create impactful, scalable software that makes a difference.
 Whether it's optimizing performance, enhancing user interfaces, or streamlining processes, I approach each project with enthusiasm and a commitment to excellence.
 Let's connect and explore how we can build something amazing together!

-I have also done several projects in deep learning, Generative AI and various full-stack projects utilising frameworks like React, Angular and Flask.
+I have also done several projects in deep learning and various full-stack projects utilising frameworks like React, Angular, Java and Spring.

 - 🎓 Master's in Computer Science, California State University Long Beach